 Many conventional test kits cannot measure DPD-FC concentrations up to 20 mg/L. Operators should use, in order of preference, a FAS-DPD titration test kit with or without dilutions using CHLORINE-free water, or use test strips that measure DPD-FC in a range that includes 20 mg/L. For diarrheal stool contamination, the inactivation time should only be started once testing indicates that the intended free CHLORINE concentration (20 ppm or other free CHLORINE concentration based on inactivation time in table above) has been reached in the AQUATIC VENUE.
 FAS-DPD should be used instead of a color comparator DPD test.
-It is important that the operator use a non-stabilized CHLORINE product when raising the FREE CHLORINE RESIDUAL particularly when raising to high concentrations such as 40 mg/L. If a stabilized product such as dichlor or trichlor were used, a high concentration in AQUATIC VENUES can only be lowered by dilution of POOL water with make-up water.
+It is important that the operator use a non-stabilized CHLORINE product when raising the FREE CHLORINE RESIDUAL particularly when raising to high concentrations such as 40 mg/L. If a stabilized product such as dichlor or trichlor were used, a high concentration of CYA would remain in the POOL after the HYPERCHLORINATION process.
+The CYA concentration in AQUATIC VENUES can only be lowered by dilution of POOL water with make-up water.
 Since CHLORINE products degrade over time, it is not recommended that non-stabilized CHLORINE products be stored in case of a fecal incident.
 The operator could either purchase a non-stabilized product at a POOL supply store or buy unscented household bleach (sodium hypochlorite) product that has a label indicating it is EPA REGISTERED for use as a drinking water DISINFECTANT.